cyberbotics/webots-doc/reference/physics.md

 for the boxes so that the friction and gravity forces are applied to these objects.

+Note that if you add a dynamic [Solid](#solid) node inside a passive object, then it will behave like a normal dynamic object independent from the parent one.
+This is not true for the [TouchSensor](#touchsensor) node.
+If all the ancestor nodes are passive, the [TouchSensor](#touchsensor) is attached to the static environment and thus it won't move from its initial position.

 #### In robots

 Articulated robot, humanoids, vehicles and so on, are built as hierarchies of